Our vision:

 Pet waste (cat and dog poop) that remains on the ground pollutes our soil and water.

 Do not compost your pet's waste at home.
-Home composting will not destroy the bacteria in cat or dog poop and can make humans sick.
+Home composting does not destroy the bacteria in cat or dog poop and can make humans sick.

 Always take along a plastic bag when walking your dog so you can clean up dog poop immediately.
 If you don't have a bag, look for a dog waste station.